unoplatform/uno/doc/articles/create-an-app-vscode.md

 ![status bar](Assets/quick-start/vs-code-maccatalyst-project.png)

-Finally press `F5` to start the debugging session.
+Finally, press `F5` to start the debugging session.

 ### [**Windows**](#tab/windowsdebug)

 > [!NOTE]
 > Debugging for Windows is only possible when running locally (or remotely through [Remote SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)) on a Windows computer.

-In VS Code
+In VS Code :

 1. In the [activity bar](https://code.visualstudio.com/docs/getstarted/userinterface) select the debugger
 1. Set the debugger launch to `Uno Platform Mobile`

 ![VS Code UI](Assets/quick-start/vs-code-mobile-debug.png)

-In the status bar
+In the status bar :

 1. Just after the Uno logo ensure the `MyApp` project is selected - by default `MyApp.sln` is selected
 1. Next click on the target framework to select `net8.0-windows10.0.xxxxx | Debug`
 1. The `This Computer` device will be pre-selected.
-On ARM64-based computers you will have the option to use `This Computer using emulation` to debug `x64` applications
+On ARM64-based computers, you will have the option to use `This Computer using emulation` to debug `x64` applications

 ![status bar](Assets/quick-start/vs-code-windows-project.png)